 Transistor TerminalsTypes of TransistorsApplications of Transistor

 A human brain contains 100 billion cells that let us think and remember things.
 Likewise, a computer contains billions of miniature cells known as transistors.
 It is a semiconductor device made of silicon, a chemical compound commonly found in sand.
-Transistors have revolutionised the electronic industries since they were first invented.
-It was invented by John Bardeen, Walter Houser Brattain and William Shockley in 1947.
+Transistors have revolutionized the electronic industries since they were first invented.
+It was invented by John Bardeen, Walter Houser Brattain, and William Shockley in 1947.
 In this article, we will discuss transistors in detail.

 What is a Transistor?

 A transistor is an electronic component that is used in circuits to either amplify or switch electrical signals or power, allowing it to be used in a wide array of electronic devices.
 A transistor consists of two PN diodes connected back to back.
 It has three terminals namely emitter, base and collector.
 The basic idea behind a transistor is that it lets you control the flow of current through one channel by varying the intensity of a much smaller current that’s flowing through a second channel.

 A transistor is a semiconductor device with three terminals, capable of amplification and rectification.

 - Types of Transistors

 - Uses Of Transistor

 - Transistor Characteristics

 - Bipolar Junction Transistor